JayBrown/MEGA-D-l/README.md

 #### Workflow
 * Double-click on the workflow file to install
 * If you encounter problems, open it with Automator and save/install from there
-* Standard Finder integration in the Services menu

 #### Main shell script [optional]
 Only necessary if for some reason you want to run this from the shell or another shell script.
 For normal use the workflow will be sufficient.